 Knowing when you’re ready to move out can be a big decision, and you want to be sure that you don’t take it lightly.
 There are a few ways that you can know when you’re able to move out of your home.

 - Do you have a job offer somewhere?
-If you’re getting a job offer that isn’t where you live right now, then you want to do some research and make sure that you are going to be able to afford living on your own if you take a specific job.
+If you’re getting a job offer that isn’t where you live right now, then you want to do some research and make sure that you are going to be able to afford to live on your own if you take a specific job.

 - Have you talked it over with your family?
 Your family should be kept in the loop from day one of your decision-making process.
 You want to be sure that they are comfortable with your decision and that they feel ready for you to go, too.